-Prerequisite: Grade C or better in Photography I and teacher approval.
+Prerequisite: Grade C or better in Photography I and

+teacher approval.
 MSJC ARTICULATED

-This course meets UC/CSU (F) and District graduation requirements for Visual and Performing Arts.
+This course meets UC/CSU (as an "F" Visual & Performing Arts Course or "G" Elective Course) and District graduation requirements for Visual and Performing Arts.
 Students will continue to fine-tune their skills in art composition, image editing, camera, and artistic habits learned in Photography 1.
 The development of personal style and creativity will be stressed.
-In addition, students will explore photography as a career as they study the business side of photography including personal branding, marketing, digital workflow, client communication, and other skills required to get started in the photography industry Students will explore commercial aspects of photography including: studio lighting, event and sport photography, exposure control techniques, image manipulation, digital asset management, printing and developing a personal style to create a portfolio archive of digital images.
-Pending approval students could earn 3 units of college credit through MSJC with a grade of C or better.
+In addition, students will explore photography as a career as they study the business side of photography including personal branding, marketing, digital workflow, client communication, and other skills required to get started in the photography industry.
+Students will submit to competitions as well as learn advanced editing, composition, and photography technique skills as they continue to use Photoshop and other industry standard software and equipment.
+Students will also learn digital asset management, printing and developing a personal style to create a portfolio archive of digital images.
+Pending approval students could earn 3 units of college credit through MSJC with a grade of B or better.